 Since 1995 Mary has been delivering world-class leadership and organizational development programs in public, private and not-for-profit organisations across sectors.
 She specializes in working with business, spiritual and political leaders in countries emerging out of violent conflict.

-In her book, The Final Act of Grace, Mary shares her personal account of life, death, love and grief.
-With courage and candour she delves into the discomfort of our darkest moments, braving our death-phobic culture to take readers on a journey of how to master a peaceful death.
+In her award-winning book, The Final Act of Grace, Mary shares her personal account of life, death, love and grief.
+With courage and candour she delves into discomfort, braving our death-phobic culture to take readers on a journey of how to master a peaceful death.

 Mary has been a lifelong activist for peace since visiting the Hiroshima Bomb Peace Park as a sixteen-year-old student.
 Today, as The Global Head of Strategy for The Business Plan for Peace headed by Dr Scilla Elworthy, Mary continues her commitment to building a world without war.

 Hear the latest interview with Mary and Lucie Cutting on ABC Radio discussing how Mary’s book, The Final Act of Grace, came about.read more

 On the 9th August Mary’s book, The Final Act of Grace, Mastering a Peaceful Death, was launched in Mary’s home town of Hobart, Tasmaniaread more

 During Mary’s time with us, I watched CPCS staff grow into a unified, cohesive team that mutually supports one another in all fields of our work, enhancing our organizational capacity.
 Her leadership training left me confidant that our team will continued to shine on, building upon the foundation of core values and ultimately pushing the organization to higher standards.
 There is no doubt that we are a more effective and grounded organization for it.
 I hope one day she will return to Siem Reap to witness all the good work Impact Solutions International has generated here.
 Until then, we remain committed to growing and strengthening CPCS on the foundations she has helped us build.Emma Leslie, Executive Director